datastax/labs/dse-early-adopter-release/20200107/README.md

 # DataStax Early Adopter Release Labs

-These are the instructions for installing and using the DataStax Early Adopter Release using Docker images.
+These are the instructions for using the DataStax Early Adopter Release using Docker images.

 For the downloadable tarball version of the DSE EAP preview, refer to the [DataStax Labs][1] website and download DataStax EAP preview.
 Then, follow the instructions with the included README.md from the download.

+For the Docker version of the DSE EAP preview, refer to the [DataStax Labs][1] and then read the Docker section in this README for installation instructions.

 The use of the software described here is subject to the [DataStax Labs Terms][4].